-Suffice it to say that the whole processes of budgeting in the Southeastern States like many other states of the federation is shrouded in secrecy, thereby shutting the people out from contributing/participating in the budget processes and this is against the principles of democracy.
+Suffice it to say that the whole processes of budgeting in the South-eastern States like many other states of the federation is shrouded in clandestineness, thereby shutting the people out from contributing/participating in the budget processes or monitoring and this is against the principles of democracy.

 Two states in the region are significant producers of crude oil and natural gas (Imo and Abia States) and as well share similarities of a petrol industry and political economy.
-Across a range of industrialization, the southeast has the least numbers of publicly quoted companies in Nigeria.
-Over all, the southeast economy is more informal and employs less graduates than other regions.
-Unfortunately, this region of all the intellectuals is most under-developed in all ramifications because the spate of abandoned projects is high, given that the budget too is not openly accessed.
+Across a range of industrialization, the south-east has the least numbers of publicly quoted companies in Nigeria.
+Over all, the south-east economy is more informal and employs less graduates than other regions.
+Unfortunately, this region of all the intellectuals is most under-developed in all ramifications because the spate of abandoned projects is high, given that the budget too is not transparent and inaccessible.